 I resumed my climb and was soon standing at the Bartram Trail junction with the Appalachian Trail, which I would follow 0.2 miles to the Bartram Trail terminus at Cheoah Bald.
 I climbed and climbed and then I was there.

 Done!
 I hung out on top for half an hour, enjoying life and being amused when the only people I saw and talked to happened to be from Minnesota and one was wearing a hat sold by my former employer.
 Small.
 World.
 Mostly I was just happy because after over a decade of dreaming, I could finally say the Bartram Trail was complete!

 Except not really.
 Because Stecoah Gap, the nearest road, was still 5.5 miles away, and my hostel pickup wasn’t until 1pm the following day.
 So I headed down the Appalachian Trail to Locust Tree Gap, where I planned to camp out.
 Although I hiked this in 2010, I remembered very little of it except the never-ending elevation change – by the time Karma and I reached this area, it was late November and it was cold and brown.
 It was a joy to see the trail in shades in green instead.
 It was also fantastic to be heading downhill after an entire morning of ascent.

 That night I shared the campsite with several AT thruhikers.
 It was a little funny because I sure looked (and smelled) like an AT thruhiker, so I fit right in.
-But no one questioned my presence.
+No one questioned my presence.
 I was just another thruhiker, and I liked that.